kaushikgopal/SkeleSass/README.md

 This is essentially a personal mish-mash between the [Skeleton framework](https://github.com/dhgamache/Skeleton) and [lazerwalker's sassified version](https://github.com/lazerwalker/Skeleton-SASS/).

 * All scss files are placed in the stylesheets/scss directory
-* Generated stylesheet is in stylesheets/css/style.css
+* Generated stylesheet is stylesheets/style.css
+* Meddle all you want with the layout.scss file

 ## Usage